 We will miss her deeply, but know she is Whole and free from pain and suffering in the presence of our Lord and savior.

 A fundraiser has been established to assist the family with the medical bills and the girls at:

-To send flowers to the family of Erin Cox, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Erin Cox, please visit Tribute Store